JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 By Jack Szwergold

-I don’t know if it was a Saturday, a Sunday or a holiday, but I remember it being Fall-ish kind of day—but it could have still been Spring for all I remember—and I was sitting at my desk in my room not doing anything much but playing around with stuff and occasionally looking out the window.
+I don’t know if it was a Saturday, a Sunday or a holiday, but I remember it being Fall-ish kind of afternoon—but it could have still been Spring for all I remember—and I was sitting at my desk in my room not doing anything much but playing around with stuff and occasionally looking out the window.

 I liked watching the trains pass by and the clouds passing by as well.
 Occasionally a Coast Guard or an NYPD helicopter would pass by low and that would be cool too.
 The normal ebb and flow of urban shore life I guess.